 - It is better to be prepared for extreme conditions by executing Stress Testing.

-The goal of stress testing is to analyze the behavior of the system after failure.
-For stress testing to be successful, system should display appropriate error message while it is under extreme conditions.
+The goal of stress testing is to analyze the behavior of the system after a failure.
+For stress testing to be successful, a system should display an appropriate error message while it is under extreme conditions.

 The main purpose of stress testing is to make sure that the system recovers after failure which is called as recoverability.